marcovth/cfphp/README.md

 Parsing cftags and arguments don't seem to be a the greatest problem.
 However, separating function-names from variables, and especially nested #function(#variable#)# pound-signs is a big challenge, and will likely require hand-editing.

-I would therefore advise everybody testing this code to start using php-dollar-$variables in CFML pages ... instead of pound-#variables# to avoid parsing headaches.
+I would therefore advise everybody testing this code to start using php-dollar-$variables in CFML pages ... instead of CFML-style pound-#variables# to avoid parsing headaches.

 The cfscripts (code blocks) are copied over from CFML to PHP, without altering.
 Please use or edit to php-script inside your <cfscript></cfscript> tags.